 “Disney Enchantment” is the new nighttime spectacular at Magic Kingdom Park, which debuted to guests on October 1, 2021.
 The new show helped kick-off “The World’s Most Magical Celebration,” an 18-month event in honor of the 50th anniversary of Walt Disney World Resort.
-The show debuted with mixed reviews.
+The show debuted with mixed reviews and the reaction from guests continues to be mised.
 What did we think and what do you need to know?
 Learn all about the show below.

 1 – Disney Enchantment